ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4270-breakout-board/at-command-manual.md

 ## Appendix IV: Pin Description of RAK4270 Breakout Board

-The pin definition of the RAK4270 Breakout Board can be reviewed in the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#pin-definition" target="_blank">Pin Definition</a> section of the Datasheet.
+The pin definition of the RAK4270 Breakout Board can be reviewed in the [Pin Definition](https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#pin-definition) section of the Datasheet.

 The following is a summary of the pins on the RAK4270 Breakout Board:

 :::tip NOTE
 Not all pins of the RAK4270 module are exposed on the RAK4270 Breakout board header connectors.
 Below are the pins available on the RAK4270 Module that is on this Breakout board.
-For complete RAK4270 module pinouts information, refer to the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#pin-definition" target="_blank">datasheet</a>.
+For complete RAK4270 module pinouts information, refer to the [datasheet](https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#pin-definition).
 :::

 1. **UART pins**: